City Hall List Controversy Deepens With Questions About Police Surveillance

 “At that point, I talked to the director and said, ‘Maybe you’re right.
 Maybe we do need some more security at the house.’
 And they suggested authorization of agency.
 They came up with a list of names.”

-Strickland said he doesn’t know how the police came up with the names, but he signed all four authorizations on the same date.
-Some time later, the police lieutenant in charge of City Hall security added a handwritten note to each of the four pages reading “Also have to be escorted while in City Hall” – a notation that Strickland said he wasn’t aware of.
+Strickland said he doesn’t know how the police came up with the names.
+Some time later, the police lieutenant in charge of City Hall security added a handwritten note to each of the four pages reading “Also have to be escorted while in City Hall” – a notation Strickland said he wasn’t aware of.

 Of the 81 names on all of the lists released to the public Friday, 14 were added to the City Hall list Jan.
-17 by police without any authorization by Strickland involving his home.
-Most of them were among protesters at the Valero refinery in South Memphis the day before their addition to the list in a protest that ended with several arrests for blocking the entrance to the south Memphis plant.
+17 by police without any authorization by Strickland.
+Most were among protesters at the Valero refinery in South Memphis Jan.
+16 that ended with several arrests for blocking the entrance to the plant.

-Local social action groups have complained at several points in recent years of surveillance by Memphis Police including police in marked cars parked on the lot of the Mid-South Peace and Justice Center during the tenure of Police Director Larry Godwin.
+Local social-action groups have complained in recent years of surveillance by Memphis Police, including police in marked cars parked on the lot of the Mid-South Peace and Justice Center during the tenure of Police Director Larry Godwin.

-Rallings has also justified higher visibility by police at protests including the use at a Graceland protest in August of an armored all terrain vehicle that police emerged from with rifles drawn.
-Rallings has said such measures are necessary because of terrorism concerns and that he has to guard against that even if protesters are nonviolent.
+Rallings has also justified higher visibility by police at protests, including the use of an armored all-terrain vehicle at a Graceland protest in August.
+Rallings has said such measures are necessary because of terrorism concerns even if protesters are nonviolent.

 The court case was brought by Eric Carter, a University of Memphis student during the Vietnam War who sought any records from police on his activities as a protester.
-Carter’s request came at a time when many Americans politically active in the 1960s and early 1970s were able under Watergate era reforms to seek law enforcement files on them including FBI files.
+Carter’s request came when many politically active Americans in the 1960s and early 1970s were able under Watergate-era reforms to seek law enforcement files on themselves, including FBI files.